 Insurance companies make their income from you being scared of possible outcomes and relying on them for comfort.
 Banks protect your money.
 Men are advised what to buy their loved one at the jewelry store so not to screw up a holiday.
 Marketers assign us the role that we don’t know what to do in our lives or even in our relationship.
 They come with answers to alleviate us from the fear they have offered us.

 Politicians count on you to project on to them your hero stories learned early in life.
 We study the American Presidents and their great and challenging deeds.
 Our teachers have us put them on pedestals and project awe and reverence at them.
 We don’t see that they are human beings just like us.
 In our minds we associate current presidents with past presidents and the attitude of someone saving us is comforting.
 In that imagined story of comfort we don’t notice the powerless role we assign for our self.
 Our projected image of them blinds us from seeing the actual character and qualities of our leaders.

 What Role Will You Choose for Your Self?

 How much do you live in a state of powerlessness, and insecurity because of the beliefs and roles you have adopted?
 How often do you comfort your self emotionally by placing others on pedestals?
 What price do you pay by assigning other people to be your heroes?
 How often do you see people as ignorant or incapable just so you can attempt to save them and prop up your own imaged hero image?
 What roles do you play in your life and who assigns them to you?

 The process to unraveling these mysteries and what we are actually capable of is a matter of self discovery.
-The Self Mastery course in Awareness can help you discover the roles you play in your life.
+The Self Mastery courses can help you discover the roles you play in your life.
 The Self Mastery program is a means to inventory and change your beliefs, emotions, and the roles you have been playing in your life.

 No one will assign you the role of waking up from your habitual patterns.
 You have to assign that role to your self.